marenbeam/docs/docs/first-cron.md

 ![assets/gettingstarted/cron_timeseconds.png](assets/gettingstarted/cron_timeseconds.png)

 3. Next, we'll need to filter the reports to just today's reports.
 Set `allRequests` to `DB::getAll Requests`.
-Run the function to the live value for `allRequests`.
+Run the function to see the live value for `allRequests`.

 ![assets/gettingstarted/allrequests.png](assets/gettingstarted/allrequests.png)